 Water ballast is loaded in the ballast tanks which are usually the double bottoms and top sides (hold’s wings) as well as in one or more cargo holds (depending on the vessel) which are used in case of heavy ballast.

 This question asks you to provide information about the max. capacity of ballast tanks, max. water capacity of the relevant holds and also ask to specify which are the ballast holds of the vessel.
 This information can be found in the vessel’s Capacity Plan.

-Each vessel has some constant weights onboard (crew, stores, lubricants, spares etc) and this figure should be inserted in this section.
+Each vessel has some constant weights onboard (crew, stores, lubricants, spares etc).
+This figure should be inserted in this section.

-This weight is used in order to estimate the maximum cargo quantity which can be loaded on the vessel after the constants are deducted from the DWT all told.
-Therefore, its a very important section.
+This weight is used to estimate the maximum cargo quantity which can be loaded on the vessel after the constants are deducted from the DWT all told.
+Therefore, it’s a very important section.